An Intervention Short Story

 She formulated a couple of possible tactics for Jack while he flew, then when he was closer and walking, she could discuss them with him.
 A direct high-energy field manip pulse would kill quickly, and they’d never know what happened.
 But should he deliver this from on high?
 He wouldn’t be seen but there was a risk to accuracy and a chance of killing the wrong person.
 Face to face would be surer but also riskier for Jack.
 A remote strike from the pod she had ruled out as there would be too much collateral damage, as the military called it.
 The objective was to kill the leader and no one else.
 But a discrete killing wouldn’t scare and disperse the tribes, maybe someone else would seize control and carry on with the invasion.

-He was nearly upon the main army now, descending, and would be landing soon.
+He was nearly upon the main army now, descending, and would be landing near the huge tent.
 As she watched him she laughed, imagining that he may prefer to walk up to the despot dictator, surrounded in a glowing shield, issue a dramatic threat and then zap him with blue lightning from his staff.
 If he disagreed with her preferred option she may have to disabuse him of his belief that he was in charge.

 Illy had to think.
 She was following protocol, retrying everything, next was to advise the Guiding Hand.
 They were a fair way away now, so she put together a high-speed data burst explaining the situation and adding a digital record from just before the problem.